Description and research notes

 The ten-dollar note of the February 17, 1864 issue, cataloged as T-68 (Criswell 541), was among the final wartime emissions of the Confederate Treasury.
 Printed in Richmond, Virginia, by Keatinge & Ball of Columbia, South Carolina, it forms part of the most widely recognized Confederate paper-money design family—distinguished by pink underprint, detailed engraving, and complex typography produced under severe wartime constraints.

-The obligation text at center—'Two years after the ratification of a treaty of peace between the Confederate States and the United States of America'—captures the desperate optimism of the Confederacy’s final year, envisioning a peace treaty that never came.
-Notes of this series were payable in that hypothetical future, underscoring the speculative nature of Confederate finance by 1864.
+The obligation text—'Two years after the ratification of a treaty of peace between the Confederate States and the United States of America'—captures the speculative financial nature of Confederate wartime currency.
+Notes of this series were payable in a hypothetical future peace settlement that never materialized.